isabella232/adobe-status/src/pages/guides/get-started/index.md

 ---
 title: Guides - Status API
-description: This is the guides overview page of Status API
+description: This is the guides overview page of the Status API
 ---

 # Getting started with the Adobe Status API